meaviral17/Quill-Saga/README.md

 # Quill-Saga

-Code– Share– Thrive.
+## Code – Share – Thrive.
 One day at a time!

 - Track your progress and set goals with personalized dashboards and analytics
 - Share your developer journey, and get feedback in a much interest-optimized feed.